We were delighted when our Director, David Walton was asked to take part in the NHS Project Futures Festival 2022.

 PM3 is one the #1 PPM Solution in the NHS, so you can trust David has a wealth of knowledge when it comes to project management in the NHS today.

-Listen here to David’s 20 minute segment with host Stephanie Smith where he discusses PPM tools in the NHS and the commoditisation of project management.
+Listen here to David’s 20-minute segment with host Stephanie Smith where he discusses implementing PPM tools in the NHS and the commoditisation of project management.